locborgtus/mic/course/2_c/8_array.md

 Arrays are a list of variables.
 Think of them like lots of buckets lined up on a shelf.

+Each bucket in an array is called an `element`.

+Each element must have the same type.

 ```c
 #include <stdio.h>